-For decades, Beijing’s One-China principle has served as the foundation of its diplomatic posture toward the international system — a political condition attached to relations with nearly every major power.
+For decades, Beijing’s One-China principle has served as the foundation of its diplomatic posture toward the international system — a political litmus test imposed on every nation that seeks diplomatic relations.
 Yet the geopolitical landscape has changed, and nowhere is that transformation more evident than in Taiwan.

 The growing gap between formal doctrine and practical reality raises a difficult question for Beijing: does the existing framework still serve a strategic purpose, or has it become an increasingly rigid relic of an earlier era?